mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 10:30

 Before you [bow](glossary#bowing), you must be you, who has accepted your life: how sublime it is, already.
 And then, that's why you can bow.
 There is no ego understanding, [ego consciousness](glossary#ego-consciousness).
 Selfish understanding: "I don't understand," or "I understand" – whatever you say, there is nothing.
-When you are completely [Buddha](glossary#buddha) , when you really accept [the] sublimity of your life, of your existence – very naturally, you come back, you come back.
+When you are completely [Buddha](glossary#buddha), when you really accept [the] sublimity of your life, of your existence – very naturally, you come back, you come back.
 But to bow is to accept, simultaneously to accept, [the] sublimity of life.
 So very naturally, ego consciousness from the first is struck aside.

 That is \[what] [Dogen Zenji](glossary#dogen) says.
-So first, if you do [zazen](glossary#zazen) according to Dogen's mention, or [what the] [patriarchs](glossary#ancestor) mention, or [Buddha's](glossary#buddha) suggestions: if you do zazen like this, as a conclusion of your practice of zazen, very naturally, the [dharma](glossary#dharma) , original nature of the self, is manifest.
+So first, if you do [zazen](glossary#zazen) according to Dogen's mention, or [what the] [patriarchs](glossary#ancestor) mention, or [Buddha's](glossary#buddha) suggestions: if you do zazen like this, as a conclusion of your practice of zazen, very naturally, the [dharma](glossary#dharma), original nature of the self, is manifest.
 Manifesting itself, and also, [dullness](glossary#dullness)  and [distraction](glossary#distraction)  from the first [are] struck aside.
 It's going away.

 ##### 12:45